agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 The Go toolchain has the `vet` command which can be used to to perform static checks on a codebase.
 But a significant problem of `vet` was that it was not extensible. `vet` was structured as a monolithic executable with a fixed suite of checkers.
 To overcome this, the ecosystem started developing its own tools like [staticcheck](https://github.com/dominikh/go-tools) and [go-critic](https://github.com/go-critic/go-critic).
 The problem with this is that every tool has its own way to load and parse the source code.
 Hence, a checker written for one tool would require extensive effort to be able to run on a different driver.

-With the 1.12 release, Go has a new API for static code analysis- the `golang.org/x/tools/go/analysis` package.
+During the 1.12 release cycle, a new API for static code analysis was developed: the `golang.org/x/tools/go/analysis` package.
 This creates a standard API for writing Go static analyzers, which allows them to be easily shared with the rest of the ecosystem in a plug-and-play model.

 In this post, we will see how to go about writing an analyzer using this new API.